Join our Forest Parent & Child Class

 **If school restrictions are relaxed through CDC or the VA State Health Department, the mask restriction may be amended.

 - We are striving for a morning that feels as normal as possible.
 This class is for parents interested in maintaining social interaction for young children, who are comfortable with singing in a group outside (at a safe distance), and storytelling.

-*All enrollees will receive a phone call from the instructor to discuss our protocol before classes begin.*
+All new enrollees will receive a phone call or email from the instructor regarding class protocols.